superiorzeus/Ultimate_Loan_Management_System/README.md

-Ultimate Loan Management System API Documentation
+Ultimate Loan Management System Documentation
-This document provides a detailed overview and the RESTful API endpoints for the Loan Management System.
+This document provides a detailed overview of the system and the RESTful API endpoints for the Loan Management System.

 Project Setup - Follow these steps to set up the project locally:
     Prerequisites - Make sure you have the following installed on your system: